darclay/brandonportfolio/README.md

 # MVP GOALS
 The minimal viable product for Brandon's Portfolio is:
 Viewable frontend site which show cases Brandon's Bio and his work.
-Have a administrative login, which will give the site administrator access to add, edit, and delete projects.
-These will include: name of project, a description, up to three photos of said project.

 ## Libraries, Dependencies, & Scripts